lilt/labs/README.md

-# qualityEvaluation
+# Lilt Labs
-resources for the machine translation quality evaluation published in Lilt Labs: http://labs.lilt.com/2016/12/19/lilt-labs-evaluation/

-createData.sh: downloads the data and creates the training and evaluation splits
+createData.sh: downloads the SwissAdmin data and creates the training and evaluation splits

 translations/*.trans: all competing machine translation outputs.
 Automatic evaluation was performed after character normalization and tokenization.